tanfwong/rfsoc_notes/_sources/ch8/impl.md

     functions `init_twiddle_table()` and `init_bit_reversal_table()`
     but only use them to calculate the ROM values.
-  - The butterfly stages with different structures as shown in {numref}`butterfly8_mod` are genrally implemented in the function `butterfly_stage()` with logics and masks to specify the connection patterns in different stages.
+  - The butterfly stages with different structures as shown in {numref}`butterfly8_mod` are generally implemented in the function `butterfly_stage()` with logics and masks to specify the connection patterns in different stages.
 The loop `Butterfly_Loop` goes over the $\frac{M}{2}$ basic butterfly elements in each stage.
-In order to achieve an II=1 for the `Butterfly_Loop` for each stage, we need to use the function-instantiate pragma to optimize the RTL synthesized to implement the each stage instance of `butterfly_stage()`.
+In order to achieve an II=1 for the `Butterfly_Loop` for each stage, we need to use the function-instantiate pragma to optimize the RTL implementation of the stage instance of `butterfly_stage()`.
 Since the structures of the stages are different, $\nu$ different instances of the function will be synthesized.
   - All the stages in the butterfly SFG are instantiated in the loop `Stage_Loop` of the function `fft()`.
 The loop is fully unrolled, and $\nu$ different instances of `butterfly_stage()` will be